SathyaBhat/sathyabh.at/content/weekly-notes/2025/27/index.md

 [Venn Cafe, North Sydney](https://maps.app.goo.gl/K3R3Sv7CdzC1wwEcA) - Our favorite cafe in all of North Sydney - we ended up coming here two days in a row!
 We visited here after picking up groceries from the produce market and this time I spotted the Steak Sandwich and ordered it, while Jo ordered the pancakes.
 I absolutely loved the sandwich - the meat was really well done, and it came with caramalized onions which was really well done.
 The pancakes were also well done and had just the right amount of sweetness, without being too sweet.
 The next day, after returning from our walk to Cremorne Reserve, there were no cafes nearby so we went here again and I ordered the steak sandwich again - and was really good again.
 Definitely my favorite food of the menu there.

 <div class="masonry-gallery">

-  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-1.jpg" "Brunch at Venn Cafe" "Brunch at Venn Cafe" >}}
+  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-3.jpg" "Venn Cafe" "Brunch at Venn Cafe" >}}

-  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-2.jpg" "Brunch at Venn Cafe" "Brunch at Venn Cafe" >}}
+  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-1.jpg" "Coffee at Venn Cafe" "Brunch at Venn Cafe" >}}

-  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-3.jpg" "Brunch at Venn Cafe" "Brunch at Venn Cafe" >}}
+  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-2.jpg" "Steak Sandwich at Venn Cafe" "Brunch at Venn Cafe" >}}

-  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-4.jpg" "Brunch at Venn Cafe" "Brunch at Venn Cafe" >}}
+  {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "venn-cafe-250706-4.jpg" "Pancakes at Venn Cafe" "Brunch at Venn Cafe" >}}
 </div>